vivianmartinez/symfony-api-bookstore/README.md

 # Symfony API Rest Bookstore  FOSRestBundle

-Project generated with [Symfony CLI](https://symfony.com/download) version 6.3.7 to create API with [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle).
+Project generated with [Symfony](https://symfony.com/doc/current/setup.html#creating-symfony-applications) version 6.3.7 to create API with [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle).
+Optionally, you can also install [Symfony CLI](https://symfony.com/download).

 This API let you manage a Bookstore: Get information about books, authors, categories, assign tags.
 The user must be authorized to make the API call with an Authentication Token.